These easy energy bars are perfect bars to pick you up after a workout, or if you need a snack to keep you full until your actual meal.

 - 3/4 cup Maple Syrup or 1/2 cup Pure Honey + 1/4 cup Pure Maple

-Line the middle of a deep baking pan with parchment paper or wax paper, 9x9 square pan is perfect.
-If you want these bars to have hight then use a smaller pan.
+- Line the middle of a deep baking pan with parchment paper or wax paper, 9x9 square pan is perfect.
+If you want these bars to have a bit taller or higher, then use a smaller pan.
 I said a middle of the pan because then it is easier to pull it out of the pan.
 See pictures.

 - Oil your hand with healthy oils, avocado oil, oil, coconut oil and similar then lightly oil the pan sides.

 - Transfer the mixture to the pan and press with your oily fingers and hand for a couple of minutes until the mixture is firm.

 - Cover with a plastic film or wax paper and place in the fridge.